JeroenVanB/LAMAS/docs/index.md

 ### Playing cards

-The Greedy Kripke Agent and Full Kripke Agent use the Kripke models to determine which card to play.
+The Greedy Kripke agent (GKA) and Full Kripke agent (FKA) use the Kripke models to determine which card to play.
 The GKA is greedy, since he only has a strategy to win a trick.
-Since a good strategy can become very complex (especially in a programming language), the rules are also presented in the win-graph below (made with draw.io).
+Since a good strategy can become very complex to read (especially in a programming language), the rules are also presented in the win-graph below (made with draw.io).

 [![](greedy_kripke.jpg)Rules for winning using a Kripke model](greedy_kripke.jpg)

 The FKA extends the GKA, by also using applying moves based on strategy to deliberatly lose tricks when the guessed wins are already reached.
 The strategy for losing is also presended in the lose-graph.
-TODO mention that the lose-graph does not yet make use of Kripke knowledge.
-This can be done in the future (ref to possible extensions)

 [![](kripke_graph_lose.jpg)Rules for losing using a Kripke model](kripke_graph_lose.jpg)